 - Add water.

-- Cover and cook on low for 5 – 6 hours.
+- Cover with lid and cook on low for 5 – 6 hours.
 Do not over cook.

-- Remove chicken from insert; remove bones and shred chicken.
+- Remove chicken from insert; remove bones and shred chicken into bite-size pieces.

 - Save the broth for the soup.